Vaughn Bodē: Sexuality

 Around 1970–1971, conversations with the guru Prem Rawat and fellow cartoonist Jeffrey Catherine Jones (with whom Bodē shared a studio in Woodstock, New York) led Bodē to cross-dressing, transvestism, and even a short-lived experiment with female hormones.
 Bodē described his sexuality as "auto-sexual, heterosexual, homosexual, mano-sexual, sado-sexual, trans-sexual, uni-sexual, omni-sexual."

 Death

 Bodē's death was due to autoerotic asphyxiation.
-His last words were to his son: "Mark, I've seen God four times, and I'm going to see him again soon.
-That's No. 1 to me, and you're No. 2."
+His last words were to his son: "No phone calls today Mark, I’m doing my god thing."
+When Mark remarked how beautiful Vaughn looked, Vaughn replied, "You see, Mark, I really am a high priest."
 Thirty-three years old at the time of his death, Bodē's ashes were dropped from a Cessna airplane over the waters off the coast of Point Reyes.

 He left behind a library of sketchbooks, journals, finished and unfinished works, paintings, and comic strips.
 Most of his art has since been published in a variety of collections, mostly from Fantagraphics.